Nowhere Like New York - 8 Tourist Areas of Midtown

 The High Line

 For an overall introduction on visiting New York (tips on getting around the city, tours, museums to check out, etc.), read my Overview of NYC post.
-Click here for the full NYC series to date (Uptown, Downtown, places to eat, etc.).
+Or, check out my full NYC series to date (Uptown, Downtown, places to eat, etc.).

 1. TIMES SQUARE